PollexProjects/RevolutAPI/README.md

 ### What?
 This module provides an interface to the Revolut Business API, which can be used in a Node.JS application or even a client-side browser.

-### Why?
-Pollex' project [RevIO](https://github.com/PollexProjects/RevIO) provides a link between the free accounting software [Manager.IO](https://manager.io/) and your Revolut Business account.
-However for this project this interface was a requirement, therefore it was decided that this interface will be developed as a separate module, as I am sure that there are more amazing projects with Revolut Business waiting to be developed.

 ### Installing
 This module is available in the NPM repository, just execute the below command